Synthetixio/SIPs/SIPS/sip-BO-bid_phases.md

 John Doe create a market with bid deadline in 72h:
 1. Early bird phase is until hour 24, with 0.5% bidding fee.
 Everyone who joined on the bid phase has 3% withdrawal fee until the end of the bid deadline.
 2. Standard phase is 1% fee.
 Everyone who joined in the standard phase has 5% withdrawal fee until the end of the bid deadline.
-3. Later Risers phase is from hour 48 till hour 72, with 2% fee and 7% withdrawal fee.
+3. Late Riser phase is from hour 48 till hour 72, with 2% fee and 7% withdrawal fee.

 ### Configurable Values (Via SCCP)
 <!--Please list all values configurable via SCCP under this implementation.-->